 Research Highlights NTU College of Law

-Our top-notch instructors, along with the high academic quality of our courses, allow you to obtain school credits.
+Our top-notch instructors, along with the high academic quality of our courses, allow you to learn how laws regulate money, banking, investment, and crypto-asset.

 We offer a series of field trips to the Judicial Yuan, the highest judicial body in Taiwan, leading law firms, and other law-related institutions in Taipei, which allow students to take a glance of the legal development and practice in Taiwan.

-International Economic & Financial Law (3 NTU short-term program credits )
+Law and Money (3 NTU short-term program credits)

-This program consists of four sections: WTO Law, Financial Derivatives and Investment, Banking Law and FinTech Regulation, and Exploring Law and Practice in Taiwan.
+This program consists of four sections: (1) Law, Banking, and FinTech; (2) Law and Investment; (3) Law and Anti-Money Laundering and Counter-Terrorist Finance; and (4) Exploring the Legal Practice in Taiwan.
 Students will study intensively for 4-6 hours per day to complete these 4 sections throughout the 3-Week program.

-*Upon successful completion of the program, participants will receive an academic transcript with 3 NTU short-term program credits.
+*Upon successfully completing the program, participants will receive an academic transcript with 3 NTU short-term program credits.
 If they wish to have their credits approved, they should consult their home institutions and credit advisors in advance.

-This course will introduce the banking theories behind banking regulations and apply these theories to understand why banks need regulation and the regulatory development after the Global Financial Crisis.
-This course will also apply the banking theories to understand whether and how to regulate emerging FinTech activities, practically the crypto-asset-related businesses.
+This course will introduce the theories behind banking regulations and apply these theories to understand why banks need regulation and regulatory developments after the Global Financial Crisis.
+This course will also apply banking theories to understand whether and how to regulate emerging FinTech activities, particularly crypto-asset-related businesses.

 *Housing information is to be confirmed.